About Jean-Pierre Bal

 He trains leaders

-leadership development programs, and is president of an institute
+leadership development programs, and is president of the INSIL institute

-and educators; designs and delivers made-to-measure and journey-type of leadership development programs, and is president of the INSIL institute(website).
+and educators, designs and delivers made-to-measure and journey-type of leadership development programs, and is president of the INSIL institute(website).
 2018 is a gapyear for him, a time during which he ventures into the ecole des malletiers activities in France and Belgium.

-Let's travel back in time, and see how BelMal came to hold the spotlight.
+travel back in time, and see how he came to hold the spotlight.
+It was in

 house of Belgium contacted JP Bal for the repair or restoration of travelling trunks that are part of the House's own

 heritage.
-Jean-Pierre also contributed to the history-preparation, along
+Jean-Pierre also contributed to the history preparation, abd with

 footnotes, see at the bottom of the page.